 I’m an organized, to-do-list kind of girl.
 So I would probably have a binder full of documents, pieces of evidence, and whatever else I needed to present my case fully to the jury.
 I would be as prepared as a person possibly could be.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 Peter actually addressed this very issue:

-Who is going to harm you if you are eager to do good?
-But even if you should suffer for what is right, you are blessed.
-“Do not fear their threats; do not be frightened.”
-But in your hearts revere Christ as Lord.
-Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
-But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander. – 1 Peter 3:13-16 (NIV)
+Who is there to harm you if you prove zealous for what is good?
+But even if you should suffer for the sake of righteousness, you are blessed.
+And do not fear their intimidation, and do not be troubled, but sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence; and keep a good conscience so that in the thing in which you are slandered, those who revile your good behavior in Christ will be put to shame. – 1 Peter 3:13-16

 To say that the early church was greatly persecuted is a vast understatement.
 Paul was put on trial, persecuted, and imprisoned throughout his ministry.
 He was even stoned at one point and dragged outside the city assumed to be dead.
 (Acts 14:19-20) The church was “eager to do good” but often suffered for their choice to follow Christ and spread His message.
 In the midst of being threatened, Peter tells them to be prepared to share their reason for hope.
 And not with anger or force, but with gentleness and respect.

 I’m not sure what I would need to be prepared for most – having an answer to give or speaking that answer in truth and love.